renuo/rails_api_logger/README.md

 ### Database Transactions Caveats

-If you log your outbound requests inside of parent app transactions, your logs will not be persisted if the transaction is rolled-back.
-You can circumvent that by opening another database connection to the same (or another database if you're into that stuff) when logging.
+If you log your outbound requests inside of parent app transactions (which you probably shouldn't), your logs will not be persisted if the transaction is rolled-back.
+You can circumvent that by opening another database connection to the same (or another database) when logging.

 ```
 # config/initializers/outbound_request_log_patch.rb